 Where am I now?

-Originally, my scholarship covered the social movements of the United States after World War II, the so-called New Left.
+Originally, my scholarship covered the social movements of the United States after World War II, the New Left.
 I authored or edited several books on this subject, with a particular focus on the movements "in solidarity" with social change in Latin America, from the Cuban Revolution in the 1950s through the Central American wars of the 1980s.
 This led me to an interest in the long-term political evolution of American democracy and the question of Black Power--whether or not African Americans would ever be, or could ever be, "first-class citizens."
 To my surprise, I have found that this question was debated as far back as the 1790s, and that black Americans were always part of that debate.
-I am now deep into a book project called We Are Americans: The Origins of Black Politics, 1790-1860 (for a detailed academic CV go to http://www.fandm.edu/van-gosse).
+In 2020 I will publish two books:

-From 2004 through the present, I have helped direct our on-campus "F&M Votes" campaign, a joint student/staff/faculty effort which seeks to both register and turn-out our entire student body on Election Day.
+From 2004 through the present, I have also helped direct our on-campus "F&M Votes" campaign, a joint student/staff/faculty effort which seeks to both register and turn-out our entire student body on Election Day.